FedEx Truck Accident Attorneys

 Fighting for Those Hurt in FedEx Trucking Accidents Across the U.S.

 The FedEx Corporation is actually comprised of 4 child companies and 2 grandchild companies.
-Two of them, FedEx Freight and FedEx Ground, are regulated by the Federal Motor Carrier Safety Administration, who provided the statistics below.
+Two of them, FedEx Freight and FedEx Ground, are regulated by the Federal Motor Carrier Safety Administration (FMCSA), which provided the statistics below.
 FedEx Freight is based in Memphis, Tennessee, while FedEx Ground is based in Pittsburgh, Pennsylvania.
 Together, the two companies utilize more than 100,000 vehicles nationwide.
 From 2015 to 2017, FedEx Freight and FedEx Ground earned a combined 11,670 citations for safety violations.
-See for yourself—find out how often trucking companies get into accidents on the FMCSA website.

 Their violations included practices like: